 Why a Title IX Advisor is Necessary

-From the school’s perspective, providing an advisor is necessary to satisfy their obligations under federal Title IX regulations.
+From the school’s perspective, providing an advisor may be necessary to satisfy their obligations under federal Title IX regulations.
 For accused students and faculty, advisors are necessary because the process is complicated, the risks are high, and schools’ interests often run counter to their own.

 Title IX “grievance procedures” (the process by which schools investigate and determine guilt for sex-based misconduct) are subject to federal regulations, judicial decisions in both state and federal courts, federal and state laws, school policies, and the undisclosed interests and biases of administrators.
 It would be unreasonable to expect respondents to know how to navigate them all simultaneously and at a moment’s notice.
 The consequences for respondents being found guilty (“responsible”) are life-altering; they have faced expulsion, termination, the inability to continue their education elsewhere, harassment, threats, criminal charges, denial of professional licensing, termination of employment, and (for students on a visa) deportation.